cvdebeer/MS2-Hallowed-Hunt/README.md

 ##### Browser Testing

-I tested the following browsers already installed on my computer:
+I tested the following browsers already installed on my computer (all browsers tested were latest versions of these browsers):

 - Chrome- worked with full funtionality and all features working as expected.
 - Edge -  Game pages and boards worked as looked as expected.
 The index page buttons were not styled as expected but still functioned.
 It was also noted that the Konami code did not work on this browser.